Previous dayApril 10, 2026Next day

 9.4 km---✓ ReviewedUSGS →

-A magnitude 2.4 seismic event took place 5 km ESE of Pearsall, Texas on April 10, 2026 at 23:51 UTC.
-The hypocenter lay at 9.4 km, placing this in the shallow crustal category.
-Coordinates: 28.867°, -99.049°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 10, 2026 at 23:51 UTC, a magnitude 2.4 earthquake struck 5 km ESE of Pearsall, Texas.
+The event originated approximately 9.4 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 28.867°N, -99.049°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10